sebastianconcept/STTemplate/tryHtmxBasedCounter.md

   ></script>
 </html>'.

-"The one for just the one used to update on increase/decrease" sttCounterView := '<h1 id="counterValue"><st= self></h1>' asSTTemplate.
+"The one for just the part used to update on increase/decrease" sttCounterView := '<h1 id="counterValue"><st= self></h1>' asSTTemplate.
 ```